 Is it dog-friendly?
 There are restrictions as you enter the beach to the right (towards Nefyn) from 1 April - 30 September.

 This sheltered sandy bay on the Llŷn Peninsula’s northern coast enjoys calm, crystal-clear blue waters that make it ideal for safe swimming and kayaking.
-For the more intrepid adventurer, there is a nearby campsite.
-You can sleep under the stars and catch your supper, as the rocks provide a perfect base for fishing, with bass, pollock, plaice and gurnard on the menu.
+You can also catch your supper, as the rocks provide a perfect base for fishing, with bass, pollock, plaice and gurnard on the menu.

 You can get down onto the beach from the Wales Coast Path.
 Access is via steep dunes so mind your step.